OttieOtter

 Casa Grande Peak

-Before heading back down the mountain to Rio Grande Village, we enjoyed a delicious burger lunch at the Chisos Mountain restaurant.
-Afterwards, we drove back to Rio Grande Village and spent the rest of the afternoon relaxing inside our travel trailer and sampling craft beer by the local Big Bend Brewing company.
+Before driving back down the mountain toward Rio Grande Village, we enjoyed delicious burgers and fries at the Chisos Mountain restaurant.
+Afterward, we drove back to Rio Grande Village and spent the afternoon relaxing inside our air-conditioned travel trailer, drinking craft beer from Big Bend Brewing Company.

-Thursday morning, around 7am, we began making preparations to get on the road again.
-We said goodbye to our new-found friends from Chicago and left Big Bend to begin the 287 mile journey to the Caverns of Sonora.
-We headed north from Panther Junction on highway 385 back to Marathon.
+Thursday morning, around 7 a.m., we prepared to get on the road again.
+We said goodbye to our Chicago friends and left Big Bend to begin the 287-mile journey to the Caverns of Sonora.
+We headed north from Panther Junction on HWY 385 back to Marathon.
+In the distance, a bright green snake began slithering across the road.
+Before it reached the other side, a Cooper's Hawk swooped in out of nowhere, grabbed the snake by the middle of its body, and carried it off.

 Highway 385 - Big Bend, Texas